How to Invest in South Africa

 Switch from a “Fine” to a “Fee” Approach to Volatility

 Volatility is one of the core investment principles, especially in a dynamic market like South Africa.
-This, at times, increases; instead of thinking it to be okay for ‘bad’ timing, think of it to be some price you pay to have higher expected returns—this mindset shift can help one be calm and focused during those periods of turbulence in the markets.
+At times, volatility increases; instead of thinking it to be okay for ‘bad’ timing, think of it as some price you pay to have higher expected returns.
+This mindset shift can help one be calm and focused during periods of turbulence in the markets.
 Adopt fee-based investments in winning assets that have shown some good run historically.

 For instance, real estate has remained a good investment in South Africa because the need for housing and commercial properties continues to rise.
 Equities in established companies with solid fundamentals may provide substantial returns despite the short-term volatility.
-That long-term view, combined with the understanding that this is part of the journey and knowing every market goes through dips, will predominantly keep you away from panic selling and be empirically rational in your decisions.
+That long-term view, combined with the understanding that this is part of the journey and that every market goes through dips, will predominantly keep you away from panic selling and make empirically rational decisions.

 Investing is a Marathon, Not a Sprint